AmitGupta7580/Voice-Call-CLI/README.md

 - Create a VM on AZURE cloud with public IP enable in the Network Interface.
 - Change the Inbound Rule in Networking and allow port `5000` for communication.
 - Login to VM via ssh client : `putty` or terminal
-- Run `scp server.py username@IP:~/` in the terminal to upload the server code file.
+- Run `scp server.py username@IP:~/` in the terminal or clone this git repo `git clone https://github.com/AmitGupta7580/Voice-Call-CLI.git` to get the server code file on VM.

 ### Usage
 - Run `python server.py` in the terminal.